prakharmrsl/easypcceo.github.io/pages/crypto-mining/ethereum-hardware.md

 ![Ethereum Mining ROI](/img/cryptocurrency/ethereum-profit.png "Ethereum Mining ROI")

 As you can see, the above graph shows the return on investment of the Radeon R9 295X2.
 As stated previously, you'll make $754.44 USD per card each year.
 If you invest in multiple cards, you will make even more passive income.

+While it is possible to turn a profit mining Ethereum, [X11 Dash mining](/crypto-mining/dash-hardware/) **is FAR more profitable.**

 ## 3 Best Ethereum Mining GPUs